upenn-libraries/sdbmss/README_OLD.md

 Running the Development Server
 ------------------------------

+Note that the application is comprised of several processes you'll need to run.
+Using 'screen' is helpful here.

 * Run a Solr instance (this WILL daemonize).
 Note that you will need to restart Solr whenever there are changes to the Solr configuration or schema files.